MEET NETTIE GOULD

 In 2010, Nettie made it as a walk-on and played point guard at The Evergreen State College in Washington State.
 Unfortunately, numerous cartilage tears in her knee would result in an abrupt end to her college basketball career.
 As a means of adapting, she would soon venture into a new area of fitness - bikini bodybuilding competitions.

-In 2016, Nettie made the bold decision to leave her corporate job and follow her passion for fitness full-time, founding N8V Butterfly Training, LLC, a personal training business specializing in adaptable sports endurance, bodybuilding, and postpartum programming.
-With deep roots in Indian Country, and a firm understanding of the unique challenges and social dynamics associated with being Indigenous, Nettie ensures her tribal traditions and values centering reciprocity and balance are reflected in her wellness practice and client care.
+In 2016, Nettie made the bold decision to leave her corporate job and follow her passion for fitness full-time, founding N8V Butterfly Training LLC, a personal training business specializing in adaptable sports endurance, bodybuilding, and postpartum programming.
+With deep roots in Indian Country, and a firm understanding of the unique challenges and social dynamics associated with being Indigenous, Nettie ensured her tribal traditions and values centering reciprocity and balance were reflected in her wellness practice and client care.

 Nettie was featured on the Share Your Story podcast, where she offers listeners a glimpse into her professional wellness journey, being a mother and navigating as an entrepreneur.